Theory of resonant x-ray scattering with ultrafast intense pulses: Acknowledgements

 \section{Acknowledgements}

+We are grateful to S. Cavaletto for valuable discussions on their work.
+A.V. thanks E. Pelimanni for helpful discussions on the experimental challenges involved.
 This work was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences, and Biosciences through Argonne National Laboratory.
 Argonne is a U.S. Department of Energy laboratory managed by UChicago Argonne, LLC, under Contract No. DE-AC02-06CH11357.
-A.V. thanks E. Pelimanni for helpful discussions on the experimental challenges involved. \\
+We gratefully acknowledge the computing resources provided on Improv, a high-performance computing cluster operated by the Laboratory Computing Resource Center at Argonne National Laboratory.